 “Only to plan what I bake,” I say.

-“And I just do this to know where everything is.”
+“And I do this to know where everything is.
+And…sometimes other things, but nothing special.”

 “Hikaru, that dot…” I say, pointing to it, “Is that where your home lies?”

 My heart sinks.
-It is so incredibly far away; perhaps two-thousand miles or more…how long will this journey be?
+It is so incredibly far away; at least two-thousand miles or more…how long will this journey be?

 “Hmm…” he mumbles to himself, “This may be an issue.”